OBDTECH auto electrical workshop with diagnostic tools and vehicle on hoist

 Sensor Faults & Check Engine Light Diagnosis

-• O2, MAP, MAF, throttle position, and wheel speed sensor testing
+• O2, MAP, MAF, throttle-position and wheel-speed sensor testing

-• Camshaft, crankshaft, and temperature sensor diagnostics
+• Camshaft, crankshaft and temperature sensor diagnostics

-• Live data verification against manufacturer specs
+• Live data verified against manufacturer specifications

-• Wiring and signal circuit testing for intermittent faults
+• Wiring and signal-circuit testing for intermittent faults

 Vehicle sensor module testing and replacement